Here’s a summary of the key points from the article “Effective Investigations Explained: The Art of Inquiry”:

 Like a strong house needs skilled builders, effective investigations require qualified investigators.
 Here’s what to look for:

-• Impartiality and Objectivity: Choose individuals without a connection to the case or parties involved.
+• Impartiality and Objectivity: Choose individuals who are unconnected to the case or parties involved.
 They should approach the investigation with an open mind and avoid personal biases.

 • Trauma-Informed Approach: Investigators should be trained to understand the impact of harassment and conduct interviews sensitively, minimizing further harm to the complainant.